 No. Do not make spelling changes to the schools listed on your application.
 This will delay the review of your application.

-The schools listed on the Document Upload Page and in your Choose>Ryerson applicant portal are pulled directly from your application for admission.
+The schools listed in your Choose>Ryerson Applicant Portal are pulled directly from your application for admission.
 Therefore, if you omitted a school from your application, you MUST amend your application and include the missing information.
-The school(s) will be indicated on the Document Upload Page and in your Choose>Ryerson Applicant Portal within 5-7 business days of you updating your application.
-Failure to indicate all institutions that you have attended (since secondary school) on your application can result in the cancellation of your application.
+The school(s) will be indicated in your Choose>Ryerson Applicant Portal within 5-7 business days of you updating your application.

 Yes, you may upload the required documents, however you must also complete the appropriate Reconsideration of Admission Decision Form and attach the relevant documentation to the form.
 Ryerson will not automatically reconsider your application if/when you upload documents.